aspiringsecurity/EthTransport/README.md

 8. Evmos : Evmos and Covalent End Point APIs:

 a.
 ZK Transport Wallet at https://github.com/aspiringsecurity/EthTransport/tree/main/BillingTool/ZK-Transport-Wallet

+ZK Transport wallet supports operations like the signing of the transaction and other cryptographic operations across multiple platforms and blockchains that improve the overall usability and interoperability.
+We used Zokrates for building the ZK Transport Wallet.

 b.
 Evmos Smart Contracts: https://github.com/aspiringsecurity/EthTransport/tree/main/alarmviewer/evmos-smart-contract

 c.
 Governor Bravo Model Implementation and integration: https://github.com/aspiringsecurity/EthTransport/tree/main/alarmviewer/governance